jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

     });
 ```

-Active Record provides the [[Jii.sql.ActiveRecord.link()]] method that allows you to accomplish this task more nicely:
+Active Record provides the [[Jii.data.ActiveRecord.link()]] method that allows you to accomplish this task more nicely:

 ```js
 app.models.Customer